2 Strategies That Beat The S&P 500 While Quality And Value Underperformed

 #4: S&P 500 Growth Versus Value

-The next pair of ETFs tracks what are probably the two most followed "style boxes" within the S&P 500: growth vs value.
+The next pair of ETFs tracks what are probably the two most followed "style boxes" within the S&P 500: growth vs. value.
 The ETFs we use to track these two style boxes are the Invesco S&P 500 Pure Growth ETF (RPG) and the Invesco S&P 500 Pure Value ETF (RPV).
 I find these two "Pure" growth and value ETFs to be among the most "distilled" implementations of the growth and value factors, as they each only hold the 100 S&P 500 components with the highest growth and value scores, respectively.
 By contrast, the more "classic" iShares S&P 500 Growth ETF (IVW) and iShares S&P 500 Value ETF (IVE) hold overlapping portfolios of 277 and 399 stocks, respectively, making their exposure far "shallower" than RPG's and RPV's.

 What might surprise some readers is that RPG and RPV outperformed SPY in their first 10 years through 2015, and only recently have we seen the significant divergence with growth outperforming value by so much.
 Much of this can be broken down as a difference between real growth (which we've seen in many tech companies), vs. value traps (which is a risk in unfiltered value funds).

-This outperformance likely explains the 4:1 relative AUM of RPG vs RPV:
+This outperformance likely explains the 4:1 relative AUM of RPG vs. RPV:

 #5: Revenue Weighting Very Close To Cap Weighting